williamira/williamira/README.md

 - 👀 I’m interested in creating applications that bring people together and foster community and collaboration
 - 🌱 I’m currently learning front-end web development with HTML, CSS, JavaScript and frontend frameworks such as React.
 - 💞️ I’m looking to collaborate on any projects that our suited to my ability and that will offer me pportunity to grow as a developer
-- 📫 How to reach me reach me on linkedin @williamiracolwill
+- 📫 How to reach me reach me on linkedin @williamcolwill
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I spent 1.5 years in Mexico and can now speak spanish quite fluently